Asian American Studies

 AA S 696 Critical Approaches to Asian American Studies (Units: 3)

-Prerequisites: Asian American Studies majors and minors with 24 upper division units in AA S classes or consent of instructor.
+Prerequisites: Restricted to Asian American Studies majors; 24 upper-division units in AA S courses; or permission of the instructor.

 AA S 697 Proseminar in Asian American Studies (Units: 3)